 Motorola enters the customer's application program code into a computer program that generates a listing verify file.
 The listing verify file represents the memory map of the MCU.
-The listing verify file contains the user ROM code and may also contain non-user ROM code, such as selfcheck code.
+The listing verify file contains the user ROM code and also may contain non-user ROM code, such as self-check code.
 Motorola sends the customer a computer printout of the listing verify file along with a listing verify form.